Dunheved Road Upgrade

 Journeys along Dunheved Road will be safer, more efficient and reliable in the future with the Australian Government committing $128 million through the Infrastructure Investment Program towards an important upgrade of the road.

-Safer, more efficient and more reliable travel is on the horizon for the thousands of motorists who use Dunheved Road each day, with the highly anticipated Dunheved Road Upgrade starting construction in 2024.
+Safer, more efficient and more reliable travel is on the horizon for the thousands of motorists who use Dunheved Road each day, with the highly anticipated Dunheved Road Upgrade progressing.

 The upgrade will see the heavily congested 4-kilometre corridor between Richmond Road and the Werrington Road/Christie Street roundabout upgraded from a two-lane undivided road to a median separated, four-lane carriageway.